collectiveaccess/ProvidenceDocs/_source/providence/user/editing/metadataelements.rst

    :scale: 50%
    :align: center

-   The Record for the new metadata element being created.
+   Creating a new metadata element.

 Fields to fill in for the new metadata element include: